Kylon99/AlternativePlay/README.md

 Drop the AlternativePlay.dll file into your Plugins folder under your BeatSaber folder.

 ## Changelog

+### 0.2.4
+- Rotated other saber in two controller Darth Maul to face opposite direction
+- Reversed haptic when using two controller Darth Maul and Reverse Maul Direction

 ### 0.2.3
 - Fixed issue when splitting Darth Maul not restoring haptic feed back on off hand